 Serious Bodily Injury Felony Domestic Violence

 Another example of when you can expect to have a felony charge filed against you is when the victim has a serious injury or even great bodily injury or some mayhem where they’ve got disfigurement.
+In more serious cases, the prosecutor could allege a great bodily injury in a domestic violence case.

 Then you could be rest assured a felony will be charged against you.
 In order to determine whether it’s a serious-enough injury, the types of injuries that you can expect to be serious enough for felony purposes, would obviously be any broken bones, any scarring, any lacerations that require stitches, any disfigurement of the victim — any real bad serious injury.